Climate activists aim to shut Lloyd’s of London for the day in fossil fuels protest

 The environmental protest group said it is demanding that Lloyd’s of London stops insuring fossil fuels projects.

-Lloyd’s, which describes itself as the world’s specialist insurance and reinsurance market, has been contacted for comment.
+Lloyd’s, which describes itself as the world’s specialist insurance and reinsurance market, said it had advised staff not to go to the building on Tuesday.

+A spokesman said: “Lloyd’s supports safe and constructive engagement on climate change and we’re continuing to work to support a responsible transition.

+“In the interests of our people’s safety, we have advised Corporation employees and market participants not to come to the building today.

 City of London Police said it is “aware of groups of protesters at Liverpool Street Station and the Lloyd’s building on Lime Street” and that officers are at the scene.